Phala-Network/khala-parachain/README.md

 As formula note shows binaries locate at `/opt/homebrew/opt/llvm/bin` (You can revisit it via `brew info llvm`, beware Intel Mac has different location)

-Make alas for `ar` and `ranlib` to ensure use custom installed LLVM instead of Xcode bundled
+Make alias for `ar` and `ranlib` to ensure use custom installed LLVM instead of Xcode bundled

 ```
 cd /opt/homebrew/opt/llvm/bin